sjd78/kai-ide-user-stories/wireframes.md

         - incident just show location (line) and a message
     - Actions to start Kai resolution at different scopes
     - Click to navigate to file/incident

+# More Details

+## Walkthrough for configuration points
+> [!NOTE]
+> All of the settings will drop in `settings.json` or similar file.
+Therefore, all of the settings could also be configured under the standard Settings view (Ctrl+,) or directly in the json file.

+About the UX for the Walkthrough...
+  - multi-step checklist featuring rich content
+  - when a step is activated, a brief action description with links and action buttons are presented under the step text while a longer image/description is displayed to the right
+  - most actions will:
+    - open an external URL
+    - run a command
+    - open a quick pick menu
+    - open view, panel or editor

+Walkthrough steps:
+  1. Guided setup of the Kai runtime (Wizard based?)
+    Steps:
+      - Select between:
+        - runtime included in the extensions
+        - external/custom runtime (portable app version and installed versions probably look the same to the extension so no need to differentiate the experience on that)

+      - Configure the non-analyzer runtime settings

+      - Verify the Kai runtime can be started (this is the "test the runtime starts and a simple ping/ack message is working" action):
+        - Startup the server and ping/ack or check/good-to-go
+        - Verify/configure any needed external runtimes or libraries
+          - Check java
+          - Check maven
+          - Any other runtimes that would be needed by the supported providers?

+  2. Manage analysis configuration profiles as a custom webview in the editor space
+      - View a list packaged profiles
+      - View the details of a single profile
+      - Create a new empty profile
+        - (details of the fields and what is required depends on the Kai-server)
+      - Duplicate an existing profile
+      - Remove a user created profile
+        - (new empty or duplicated profiles only -- keep packaged profiles around)

+  3. Select an analysis configuration profile
+      - Pick one from a quick pick menu
+      - Open the profile manager
+      - Note: This action may be invoked from many other places

 # Questions